Introducing LitNuts, the Literary Pilgrimage, and a Giveaway!

 During WWI, Camp Taylor was on the outskirts of Louisville, but over time, Louisville incorporated Camp Taylor into the city.
 Some of the old barracks are still there, being used as apartments.
 The next time you’re in Louisville, take a walk through the Camp Taylor neighborhood or around Cherokee Triangle – and keep an eye out for the ghosts of Daisy, Gatsby and Fitzgerald.

-READ THIS NEXT My 2020 Read Like Hell-A-Thon TBR List
+READ THIS NEXT Read Like Hell-A-Thon 2023

 The Fog